-The Company uses reinsurance in the normal course of business to manage its risk exposure.
-Contracts entered into by the Company with reinsurers, under which the Company is compensated by the reinsurers for losses on one or more contracts issued by the Company and that meet the classification requirements for insurance contracts, are classified as reinsurance contracts held.
+The Group uses reinsurance in the normal course of business to manage its risk exposure.
+Contracts entered into by the Group with reinsurers, under which the Group is compensated by the reinsurers for losses on one or more contracts issued by the Group and that meet the classification requirements for insurance contracts, are classified as reinsurance contracts held.
 Reinsurance assets are measured using the amounts and assumptions associated with the underlying insurance contracts and in accordance with the terms of each reinsurance contract.

-To further mitigate underwriting risk, the Company purchases reinsurance to share part of the risks originally accepted by the Company in writing premiums.
-This reinsurance, however, does not relieve the Company of its primary obligation to policyholders.
-If any reinsurers are unable to meet their obligations under the related agreements, the Company remains liable to its policyholders for the unrecoverable amounts.
+To further mitigate underwriting risk, the Group purchases reinsurance to share part of the risks originally accepted by the Group in writing premiums.
+This reinsurance, however, does not relieve the Group of its primary obligation to policyholders.
+If any reinsurers are unable to meet their obligations under the related agreements, the Group remains liable to its policyholders for the unrecoverable amounts.

-The benefits to which the Company is entitled under its reinsurance contracts held are recognised as reinsurance assets.
+The benefits to which the Group is entitled under its reinsurance contracts held are recognised as reinsurance assets or liabilities.
 These assets consist of short-term balances due from reinsurers, as well as longer term receivables that are dependent on the expected claims and benefits arising under the related reinsured insurance contracts.
 Reinsurance liabilities are primarily premiums payable for reinsurance contracts and are amortised consistent with the underlying insurance contracts.

-The Company assesses its reinsurance assets for impairment on an annual basis.
-If there is objective evidence that the reinsurance asset is impaired, the Company reduces the carrying amount of the reinsurance asset to its estimated recoverable amount and recognises that impairment loss in the statement of income.
+The Group assesses its reinsurance assets for impairment on an annual basis.
+If there is objective evidence that the reinsurance asset is impaired, the Group reduces the carrying amount of the reinsurance asset to its estimated recoverable amount and recognises that impairment loss in the consolidated statement of income.